hoangluongvn95/Corona-Tracker/README.md

 # Analytic Team
 My team of data scientists uses OSEMN framework to collect, clean, explore, model, and run the analysis.
 For ease of public understanding, it is presented using graphic visualizations and dashboards.

 My main task is to maintain the web-scraping tool in efforts to keep the database updated accurately using MySQL Workbench.
+In the meantime, I also create report and generate insights using data extracted from the database.